The Hardy Players: Norrie Woodhall and the New Hardy Players (2005-)

-Artifacts in Dorset County Museum
+Artifacts in the Dorset Museum

 In 2008, a model set made by Tilley was sold at auction.
 The model, with interchangeable sets, was built using cardboard and glue.
 It was used to test scenery ideas for The Hardy Players’ performances at the Corn Exchange, and is the only known model used by them.
 The miniature set designs, all hand-painted in watercolours, include sets used for The Return of the Native, Tess of the D’Urbervilles and The Woodlanders.
 The theatre was bought by the Dorset County Museum for £2,000.

 Evelyn Evans mentions the theatre in her account of her father's years with the Players: “Tilley, a builder by trade, and a most gifted comedian… constructed a model theatre (now in the possession of Mr Edward Grassby) with designs for each set, so that the Weatherbury (Puddletown) landscape could be faithfully displayed.
 A painting of Waterston House formed one backcloth; meadows, fir plantations, house interiors, the others”, which sets the date of its construction as 1909.

-In 2010, the New Hardy Players, championed by their founder and last surviving member of the original troupe, Norrie Woodhall, raised money to buy a large collection of the play manuscripts, which are now held in Dorset County Museum: The collection contained working papers relating to all the Hardy Players’ productions, including revised and annotated scripts (often the prompt copies), actors’ parts, programmes, posters and miniature mock-up scenery.
-It also includes Wessex Scenes from the Dynasts (1916), an adaptation of his verse drama, originally staged in aid of the British and Russian Red Cross, The Famous Tragedy of the Queen of Cornwall (1923) which Hardy wrote to be performed by the Hardy Players, and Hardy's own 1924 adaptation of Tess of the d’Urbervilles.
+In 2010, the New Hardy Players, championed by their founder and last surviving member of the original troupe, Norrie Woodhall, raised money to buy a large collection of the play manuscripts, which are now held in the Dorset Museum.
+The collection contained working papers relating to all the Hardy Players’ productions, including revised and annotated scripts (often the prompt copies), actors’ parts, programmes, posters and miniature mock-up scenery.
+It also includes Wessex Scenes from The Dynasts (1916), an adaptation of his verse drama, originally staged in aid of the British and Russian Red Cross, The Famous Tragedy of the Queen of Cornwall (1923) which Hardy wrote to be performed by the Hardy Players, and Hardy's own 1924 adaptation of Tess of the d’Urbervilles.
 With the support of the University of Exeter and the County Museum, by April 2010, the New Hardy Players had raised nearly £60,000, enough to buy the manuscripts.